iameberedavid/Indian-Start-Up-Funding-Analysis/README.md

 6.Which ten sectors received the least funding?

-7.Which ten headquarters received the most funding?
+7. Which ten headquarters received the most funding?

-8.Which ten headquarters received the least funding?
+8. Which ten headquarters received the least funding?

-9.What is the trend of funding received by start-ups in the top 5 headquarters from 2018 to 2021?
+9. What is the trend of funding received by start-ups in the top 5 headquarters from 2018 to 2021?

 ## Article Publication